 Insects often bite humans in an attempt to feed or in self-defense.
-Most insect bites are harmless and will disappear after a few days.
-However, in some instances, an insect bite may become infected.
+Most insect bites are harmless and disappear after a few days.
+However, in some cases, an insect bite may become infected.

 Many insects will inject a person with formic acid when biting them.
 This saliva may contain several substances, some of which can cause a person’s body to respond adversely.

 Various insects in the United States can bite.
 These include: